Marine Corps Air Station Yuma

-Marine Corps Air Station Yuma or MCAS Yuma (IATA: YUM, ICAO: KNYL, FAA LID: NYL) is a United States Marine Corps air station.
+Marine Corps Air Station Yuma or MCAS Yuma (IATA: YUM, ICAO: KNYL, FAA LID: NYL) is a United States Marine Corps air station in Arizona.
 It is the home of multiple squadrons of F-35B Lightning IIs of the 3rd Marine Aircraft Wing, Marine Aviation Weapons and Tactics Squadron 1 (MAWTS-1), Marine Operational Test and Evaluation Squadron 1 (VMX-1) and Marine Fighter Training Squadron 401 (VMFT-401), an air combat adversary squadron of the 4th Marine Aircraft Wing of the Marine Corps Reserve.
 It is a designated Superfund site due to a number of soil and groundwater contaminants, including asbestos.

 The station is 2 mi from the city of Yuma, Arizona.
 A joint use civilian-military airport, MCAS Yuma shares airfield facilities with Yuma International Airport and occupies approximately 3000 acre, most of which is flat desert.
+MCAS Yuma also operates an auxiliary airfield on the Barry M. Goldwater Range.

 History

 Air Force use

 In 1928, the federal government purchased 640 acre near Yuma at the recommendation of Colonel Benjamin F. Fly.
 Temporary dirt runways were installed for usage by military and civilian planes.
 It was called Fly Field.